dringtech/floodhack16/pages/outputs/mapping.md

 layout: page
 permalink: /outputs/mapping/
 categories: [outputs]
+summary:
+  The speed and volume of information means that it can be difficult to proritise actions during a flood recovery.
+Approaches to visualising information can help flood managers make sense of this information.
+As much of this can be geolocated, mapping can be a powerful visualisation tool.
 ---

 Many of the topic areas are locatable.
 Doing so (potentially as layers on a single map) will provide valuable intelligence for flood managers.